taylorthurlow/interaktor/README.md

 Fundamentally, Interaktor is the same as Interactor, but with the following changes:

 - Required explicit definition of interaktor "attributes" which replaces the concept of the interaktor context.
-Attributes can be required or optional, and support options like default values.
+Attributes are defined using a schema DSL provided by [dry-schema](https://github.com/dry-rb/dry-schema), which allows for complex validation, if desired.
 - The interaktor "context" is no longer a public-facing concept, all data/attribute accessors/setters are defined as attributes
 - Attributes passed to `#fail!` must be defined in advance
 - Interaktors support early-exit functionality through the use of `#success!`, which functions the same as `#fail!` in that you must define the required success attributes on the interaktor